Returning Valiant: Subversion

 All seven defendants pleaded guilty to inciting subversion, including four minors aged under 18.
 The prosecutor, Stella Lo, argued that leaflets written by the defendants had mentioned the Ukrainian Revolution, French Revolution, and words from Mao Zedong on revolution.
 They were accused of calling for the overthrow of the government and violent struggle against authorities through live videos and online press conferences.

 On 8 October 2022, five young defendants, including four minors, were sentenced to up to three years at the training centre by Kwok Wai-kin, national security judge.
 Kwok said that "Even if one person is incited, Hong Kong's stability and residents' safety could have been greatly harmed", and claimed that their message could have turned peaceful protestors violent, even though he agreed there was no direct evidence of anyone doing that.

 The United Nations Human Rights Office said it was "alarmed" by the sentencing of minors to correctional facility.
 The Office regretted the "continued application of the national security law, including against children, in spite of the clear recommendations of the Human Rights Committee", and urged the Hong Kong authorities too bring the legislation fully into compliance with international human rights obligations.

 On 9 February 2023, Choi Wing-kit, founder of Returning Valiant who faced additional charge of possessing offensive weapons, and Chan Yau-tsun were sentenced to jail.
 While both had not been charged for actual subversion but only conspiracy, Kwok determined that the offences were of a "serious" nature and sentenced Chan to five years, the minimum mandated under the NSL, while Choi was sentenced to five years and three months, with the increment due to two retractable batons that had been found at his home.
 Both had pleaded guilty.

 Terrorism

 On 16 December 2022, a bail application of Law Kai-wing was rejected.

-No date for trial is set for this case as of February 2023.
+Cheung Ho-yeung, 23, was charged with terrorism along with the other defendants of Returning Valiant on 20 April 2023 after his first arrest in October 2022.

+On 6 May 2023, Ho Yu-wang pleaded guilty to conspiracy to plan terrorist activities under the NSL, while the other five pleaded guilty to the non-NSL alternative charge of conspiracy to cause explosion likely to endanger life or property.
+According to court, Ho, described by the prosecution as "mastermind" along with another man surnamed Cheung who was not arrested, planned to plant a bomb in a court building by 15 July 2022, days after their arrests, and encouraged others to join him.
+A former member of Student Politicism surnamed Cheung, who was not arrested, was revealed to be another "mastermind" of the attack for providing financial support.

+On 29 December 2023, Ho Yu-wang and Cheung Ho-yeung were sentenced to six years in jail, while former Returning Valiant member Kwok Man-hei was sentenced to 30 months.
+The latter two had pleaded guilty to the lesser charge of "conspiracy to cause explosions".